ceph/cbt/tools/crimson/README.rst

 corresponding to one group of config in yaml file) in autobench results will generate graphics dependently.

---x must be the label in config file, such as --x smp, and --y must be the output from crimson bench tool such as iops, latency.
+--x must be the label in config file, such as --x osd_cores, and --y must be the output from crimson bench tool such as iops, latency.
 You can check it in result.csv from random test log directory in autobench results directory.